Kayleigh Mize joined the Spotsylvania VCE office on October 10, 2020.

-As an animal science agent, John Howe works primarily with livestock producers in Spotsylvania, Caroline, Stafford and King George counties, delivering researched based educational programs on various topics including, animal health, nutrition, reproduction and marketing, hay and pasture management, and soil and water conservation.
-In cooperation with extension specialists and other extension agents, John works with producers of other agriculture including field crops, vegetables and fruit.
-In addition John works with the Spotsylvania Farmers’ Market to provide Virginia Grown products to consumers.
+As an animal science agent she works primarily with livestock producers in Spotsylvania, Caroline, Stafford and King George counties, delivering researched based educational programs on various topics including, animal health, nutrition, reproduction and marketing, hay and pasture management, and soil and water conservation.
+In cooperation with extension specialists and other extension agents, The agent works with producers of other agriculture including field crops, vegetables and fruit.
+In addition works with the Spotsylvania Farmers’ Market to provide Virginia Grown products to consumers.
 With the assistance of Master Gardener volunteers, Spotsylvania County home owners are provided answers to questions on growing vegetables and fruit, landscape and lawn care.

 The Family and Consumer Sciences (FCS) Program in Spotsylvania and Stafford Counties serves as a resource to the community in the following areas: